Georgia Deer Season 2023 [All You Need To Know!]

 • When a whole or field-dressed deer is dropped off at a cold storage or meat-processing plant, the hunter’s name, date, county of harvest, and animal’s sex must be conspicuously marked.
 Game Check confirmation numbers are necessary.

-• Deer can’t be taken from lakes, streams, or ponds.
+• Can’t be taken from lakes, streams, or ponds.

 • It’s unlawful to hunt from a transmission tower platform.
 Before hunting on power lines, gas lines, railroads, or other rights-of-way, get the landowner’s permission.